allejok96/ffcam/README.md

 I finally came up a solution using FFmpeg and PulseAudio, and wrapped it in this little bash script.

 The one problem with this solution is that video and audio playback happens in separate processes.
 In my testing on a good computer, this has been no problem.
-In fact it's been the most reliable solution I've found, which tells you smoething about the state of virtual webcam software on Linux...
+In fact it's been the most reliable solution I've found, which tells you something about the state of virtual webcam software on Linux...

 ## Preparation